 Fill Out Your Paperwork

-There are a number of forms required before your leave can be approved.
-Information on them can be found here.
+There are a number of FMLA forms required before your leave can be approved.
 The more attention you pay to filling out your paperwork, the more seamless the approval process will be.

 Also, keep detailed records of all of your interactions.
 Take all paperwork with you when you go on leave, including emails, texts, or other office communications just in case you lose access to them.